-Our complete Use of Technology Policy (P.10) can be found in the Policies section of this handbook.
+Our complete Use of Technology Policy (Policy 10) can be found in the Policies section of this handbook.

-6.7.c Use of Personal Technology on Sterling Montessori Property
+Use of Personal Technology on Sterling Montessori Property

 Sterling Montessori assumes no responsibility for personal technology devices brought to school.
 To prevent the introduction of malicious code and protect the integrity of Sterling Montessori's information resources, Sterling Montessori's technology team may restrict the use of any hardware or software it deems inappropriate.